 You will have a tube in the bladder called a foley catheter.
 This drains urine from the bladder and exits the penis.
 Be sure the catheter is well secured to the leg at all times.
-This catheter typically stays in from one day to a week (7 days) depending on your circumstances.
 There should never be any tension or tugging on the catheter.
 Take care not to pull on the catheter when rolling in bed or changing position.
 The nurses will show you how to attach the foley catheter to a leg bag during the day and a big bag at night.

 The foley catheter has a balloon on the end of it to keep it in place in the bladder.
 This may give you the feeling you need to urinate.
 Be assured the catheter is draining and the sensation is from the foley catheter balloon.
 You may also notice urine or blood-tinged urine leaking around the catheter out the tip of the penis.
-Typically, this due to a bladder spasm and is not a cause for alarm.
+Typically this due to a bladder spasm and is not a cause for alarm.

 If the catheter stops draining, get up and walk around.
-If it is still not draining, call the office or come to the emergency room as it may be clogged and need to be irrigated.
+If it is still not draining, come to the emergency room as it may be clogged and need to be irrigated.

 Once the foley catheter is removed, it is normal to have burning and stinging with urination for a few weeks after surgery.
 It is also common to have more frequent urination and a greater sense of the urge to urinate.
 There may not be much warning from the time you feel the urge to urinate to the time when the bladder is ready to empty.